 Tara Cannon, CRRA, Recovery Coach, CAI

 Tara Cannon comes to us with a wealth of knowledge and experience in the Mental and Behavioral Health industry.
 She has an extensive background in addiction treatment, public/client relations, Quality Assurance management, among many other specialties.
 She has met the requirements for Certified Recovery Residence Administrator (CRRA) and has recently completed her ARISE® Comprehensive Care with Invitational Intervention workshop.
 Tara is currently working toward receiving her CAI certification.

 Tara began her career in the Mental and Behavioral Health field in 2009 working in an entry level position for one of Florida’s premier treatment facilities.
 Her professional ambitions have centered on providing guidance to individuals who are suffering from an addiction to drugs, alcohol, disordered eating, and other compulsive behaviors.
 Ms. Cannon opened a woman’s Recovery Residence in the spring of 2018 and has flourished in the aftercare community, providing a safe haven for women integrating into a life in recovery.
 Along with this endeavor, she has worked with several of the top Psychological Doctoral clinicians and leading treatment centers in providing treatment plan support to clients by Wellness and Recovery Coaching.
 In addition to direct support of patients, Tara has also contributed support to providers interested in state and federal licensing, both CARF and Joint Commission Accreditation, P&P compilation, implementation, and Risk Management.
 Tara is ardent about her spiritual and personal growth.
-Much of her time is devoted to a Vedic Meditation Practice, fitness, spending time with family, several of which are in recovery from addiction themselves, and tending to her 2 adopted animals; Pancake and Montague, who are being trained as therapy dogs to aid in Tara’s efforts to help as many people as she can.
+Much of her time is devoted to meditation practice, fitness, spending time with family, several of which are in recovery from addiction themselves, and tending to her 2 adopted animals; Pancake and Montague, who are being trained as therapy dogs to aid in Tara’s efforts to help as many people as she can.